|Country of Origin:

 Hot tea brewing method:

-When preparing by the cup, this tea can be used repeatedly (à la chinoise)-
+When preparing by the cup, this tea can be used repeatedly - about 3 times.

-about 3 times.
-The secret is to use water that is about 180’F or 80’C. Place
+The secret is to use water that is about 180íF or 80íC.
+Place about 1/2 a

-1-2 teaspoons of leaves in your cup and let the tea steep for 3 minutes.
-Then
+teaspoon in your cup, let the tea steep for about 3 minutes and then begin

-begin enjoying a cup of enchantment - do not remove the leaves from the cup.
+enjoying a cup of enchantment - do not remove the leaves from the cup.
+Once the

-Once the water level is low - add more water, and so on - until the tea flavor
+water level is low - add more water, and so on and so on - until the flavor of

-teapot or heat resistant pitcher.
-Pour 1 1/4 cups of freshly boiled water over
+heat resistant pitcher.
+Pour 1 1/4 cups of freshly boiled water over the tea.

-the tea.
 Steep for 5 minutes.
 Quarter fill a serving pitcher with cold water.
+Pour the

-Pour the tea into your serving pitcher straining the leaves.
-Add ice and top up
+tea into your serving pitcher straining the leaves.† Add ice and top up the

-the pitcher with cold water.
+pitcher with cold water.
 Garnish and sweeten to taste.
-A rule of thumb when
+[A rule of thumb when

 preparing fresh brewed iced tea is to double the strength of hot tea since it